hsharrison/experimentator/README.md

 experimentator
 ==============

-`experimentator` is a small Python module designed for running experiments in Python.
+`experimentator` is a Python package for designing, constructing, and running experiments in Python.
+Its original purpose was for Psychology experiments, in which participants  interact with the terminal or, more commonly, a graphical interface, but there is nothing domain-specific; `experimentator` will be useful for any kind of experiment run with the aid of a computer.
 The basic use case is that you have already written code to run a single trial and would like to run a set of experimental sessions in which inputs to your trial function are systematically varied and repeated.

 Overview
 -----